veeambestpractise/Testing/guide/Base/vbr-server.md

 ---
 # Self Service and the Veeam Backup and Replication Server

-Required Software for each tenent to use this service
+Required Software for each tenant to use this service

 Each Tenant will require access to two pieces of Veeam software to perform self-service restore operations.
 1. A Veeam Backup and Replication Server